15. Provisions and Contingent Liabilities

 b.
 Information relating to the design and structure of remuneration processes and the key features and objectives of remuneration policy

 The Bank has Board approved Compensation Policy in terms of the RBI guidelines, provisions of Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements), Regulations, 2015 (‘SEBI LODR').
-The Compensation Policy of the Bank covers the compensation payable to all the employees including the MD&CEO/ WTD, Key Managerial Personnel, Material Risk Takers, Control Function Staff as per the guidelines of RBI as also fee payable including profit related commission to Non- Executive Directors/ Independent Directors.
+The Compensation Policy of the Bank covers the compensation payable to all the employees including the MD&CEO/ WTD, Key Managerial Personnel, Material Risk Takers, Control Function Staff as per the guidelines of RBI and also fee payable including fixed remuneration to Non- Executive Directors/ Independent Directors.
 Nomination and Remuneration Committee (NRC) of the Bank oversees the framing, review and implementation of compensation policy on behalf of the Board of Directors.
-NRC shall work in close co-ordination with the Risk Management and Asset Liability Management Committee of the Board in order to achieve effective alignment between remuneration and risks.
+Further as per requirement of RBI guidelines a member of Risk Management Committee of the Board is also a member in order to consider risk related aspects in remuneration structures.

 Objective of the Compensation policy is to align the compensation with prudent risk taking;